omelia-iliffe/cpx-geodesic-dome/readme.md

 ## Assembly
 ### Dome
-After cutting out 30xABB triangles and 10xAAA triangles, carefully fold each of the tabs, make sure each triangle is folded the same way.
+After cutting out 30xAAB triangles and 10xBBB triangles, carefully fold each of the tabs, make sure each triangle is folded the same way.
 Then assemble them together following these images as a guide
 ![](/images/2v_assembly_large.jpg)

-This is what the different shapes look like - ABBs, AAAs, and ABBs with holes in the centre.
+This is what the different shapes look like - AABs, BBBs, and AABs with holes in the centre.
 ![](/images/dome_components.jpg)

 This is one 'group' of the ABB triangles look like joined together, with the long sides on the outside.